Sikkim reports 200 new COVID-19 cases, five more deaths | Health

 Altogether, 205 coronavirus patients have migrated to other states.

-The state has so far conducted 99,352 sample tests, including 682 in the last 24 hours, the official added.
+The state has so far conducted 99,352 sample tests, including 682 in the last 24 hours, the official said.

+Health Secretary Dr Pempa Bhutia said the state has received 60 more oxygen concentrators from the Centre.

+Of the new units, 15 each have already been deployed to Namchi and Singtam district hospitals, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)